OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 If you select an SSL implementation that is not supported by the version of Tomcat that the certificate is being deployed to, an error will be reported at deploy time.
 :::

-The `HTTPS port` field defines the Tomcat connector that will be created or edited by the step.
+The `HTTPS port` field defines the HTTPS port of the Tomcat connector that will be created or edited by the step.
 The port is considered to be a connector identifier.
-This means that if a `<Connector>` element exists with that port, it will be updated with the new certificate.
+This means that if a `<Connector>` element exists with the specified port, it will be updated with the new certificate.
 If a `<Connector>` element does not exist with that port, a new connector will be created.

 :::hint
 Existing `<Connector>` elements can only be updated with the same SSL implementation.
-Octopus does not support changing the implementation of an existing connector.
+Octopus does not support changing the SSL implementation of an existing connector.
 :::

 ## Advanced Options